Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

   type: NodePort
 ~~~

-For a fixed nodePort on 8000 for example, a definition of `nodePort` must be provided as follows:
+For a fixed nodePort on 8000 a definition of `nodePort` must be provided as follows:

 ~~~yaml
 apiVersion: v1